zloirock/core-js/README.md

 import "core-js/modules/esnext.set.union";
 ```

-- `useBuiltIns: 'usage'` add at the top of each file import of polyfills for features used in this file and not supported by target environments, so for:
+- `useBuiltIns: 'usage'` adds to the top of each file import of polyfills for features used in this file and not supported by target environments, so for:
 ```js
 // first file:
 var set = new Set([1, 2, 3]);